 Update to development process for iOS 14

-iOS 14 will be a big test on how well Apple’s new development process works, but it will be quite some time before we know whether it does indeed work.
+iOS 14 will be a big test on how well Apple’s new development process works.
+But it will be quite some time before we know whether it does indeed work.
 Apple probably won’t reveal iOS 14 until WWDC in June, ahead of a public release in the fall.

 Split view concept for iOS 14

-Earlier this month, a designer offered some ideas for another much-anticipated feature for iOS 14.
+Recently, a designer offered some ideas for another much-anticipated feature for iOS 14.
 The concept, shared via the YouTube channel Tech Blood, shows what split view could look like in Apple’s mobile operating system.

 The concept shows what it might look like if an iPhone were capable of running two apps simultaneously side by side.
 It also demonstrates what it could be like to be able to drag and drop items from one of the apps into the other next to it.
 The idea is that the iPhone could have a hidden doc containing icons that could be pulled out to launch the apps next to one that’s already running.
 You can check out the full concept here: